jeffbryner/illuminAIte/README.md

 ```

 ## Usage
+The best experience so far is via Gemini flash 1.5 in VertexAI.
+Other experiences are supported (Gemini via api key, ollama, openai), but may take additional conversation to get the desired conversational effect.

+The next best approach is to use openai gpt-4o.

 ```
 # to use everything as default
 # assumes you will use gemini in vertexAI and your local